abdelhameed-elsayed/mediplus-clinic-management/README.md

 I developed the backend using Java, Spring Boot, Spring Security, and MySQL, and connected it to an existing open-source frontend.
 My work focuses on the REST API, application logic, database persistence, authentication, and integration with the user interface.

-The frontend design and assets are reused from the [MediPlus project](https://github.com/ahmadabdelbary2001/Mediplus-Spring-FullStack); credit for those resources belongs to their original authors.

 ## Backend Focus